drhaynes/ps4/README.md

-ironkernel
+rustyclaw
 --------
-![][img]

-A fork of [rustboot] focusing on ARM functionality and aiming to extend it into a more fully functional kernel.
+A fork of [ironclaw](https://github.com/cs4414/ps4), which itself was a fork of [rustboot]((https://github.com/pczarn/rustboot)) focusing on ARM functionality and aiming to extend it into a more fully functional kernel.
 Setup instructions below cribbed also from [rustboot](https://github.com/pczarn/rustboot).

 ## Setup